Answers to Frequently Asked Questions About...

 How are emergency contraceptive pills different from the abortion pill (Mifeprex, also referred to as RU-486)?

-Mifepristone, which is sold in the United States under the brand name Mifeprex, works differently from levonorgestrel (Plan B One-Step, Next Choice One Dose, My Way and Levonorgestrel Tablets) or ulipristal acetate (ella) emergency contraceptive pills.
+Mifepristone, which is sold in the United States under the brand name Mifeprex, works differently from levonorgestrel (Plan B One-Step, Take Action, Next Choice One Dose, or My Way) or ulipristal acetate (ella) emergency contraceptive pills.
 When given after a pregnancy has started, mifepristone stops the development of a pregnancy (which happens once a fertilized egg implants in the uterus).
 This drug is approved for use in early abortions in the United States, and many other countries.
 At a far lower dose, mifepristone has been shown to also be effective for preventing pregnancy, like emergency contraceptive pills, but it is only available for this use in China, Russia, Armenia and Vietnam.